MerlijnWajer/TInance/doc/financial.rst

 string searches.
 It will output payments recognised to stdout; whereas unknown payments are output to stderr.
 Usage would be like this:

+**TODO: Also add a function to, while parsing, never even save certain hashes to reject.json (nor accept.json) because the hash exists in a file known unimportant hashes**

     $ python mt940.py MT940140331144020.STA  1>accept.json 2>reject.json

 Where ``accept.json`` will now contain all the recognised payments, in